Allen L. Bartlett

 Allen Lyman Bartlett Jr. (born September 20, 1929) is an Episcopal priest who became coadjutor bishop in the Episcopal Diocese of Pennsylvania, the fourth largest in the country.
 He succeeded Bishop Lyman Ogilby as the diocese's 14th bishop until his retirement.
-Since his retirement, he has assisted in his former diocese (where he continues to live) as well as other dioceses, including the Episcopal Diocese of Washington (2001-2004).
+After retirement, he assisted in his former diocese as well as other dioceses, including the Episcopal Diocese of Washington (2001-2004).